Rachel Teare (MBACP accred)

 Hello.
 Thank you for taking the time to view my profile which I hope will give you some idea about who I am and how I work.
 I think the most important thing is that you and I relate well and can understand each other as clearly as possible, from the outset.

 I have been working as a person-centred therapist for thirteen years.
 I am employed as a student counsellor in a local college to work with students of all ages.
-I have also worked with people in schools..
-I also see people of varying ages and backgrounds in my private practice.
+I have also worked with people in schools.
+I see people of varying ages and backgrounds in my private practice.

-I am married and have three adult children aged 22 to 26 years.
-My daughter is married with a baby and my sons are both at University.
+I am married and have three adult children aged 23 to 28 years.
+My daughter is married with two young children, one son is working and the other is still in Education.
 Consequently I have some experience of the joys and difficulties of raising a family and living with young people as well as working with them.

 I experience myself, and think others do also, as warm, friendly, approachable and outgoing.
 I think of myself as a genuine and sincere person.
 I am reliable, accountable, and dependable.

 On three days a week I work at the local college as a student counsellor.
 On the other days I hold my private practice from my home which is based in a quiet countryside location 6 miles south of Banbury and 17 miles north of Oxford.
 My therapy room has easy ground floor access and there is good parking.
 I am located near to a daytime bus route which runs twice an hour between Banbury and Oxford.
 I can also offer evening and weekend appointments.